-As college parents, we are often nervous that our student may make a mistake with his schedule or “waste” a course.
-We worry when we see something on his schedule that doesn’t “count.”
+As college parents, we are often nervous that our student may make a mistake with their schedule or ”waste” a course.
+We worry when we see something on their schedule that doesn’t ”count.”
 At most colleges, students will need more credits than they have requirements.
-This leaves room over the course of their college career for a few electives – courses that are not needed, but still provide credits.
-One question that your student should ask his advisor is how many of those credits he might have.
+This leaves room over the course of their college career for a few electives — courses that are not needed, but still provide credits.
+One question that your student should ask their advisor is how many of those credits they might have.
 This may vary by major.

-Once your student determines that he can afford a few elective courses, encourage him to take at least one “out of the box” class.
-Encourage him to take a risk.
-If he is worried about his GPA, he might explore his school’s pass/fail policy.
+Once your student determines that they can afford a few elective courses, encourage them to take at least one ”out of the box” class.
+Encourage them to take a risk.
+If they are worried about their GPA, they might explore the school’s pass/fail policy.

 An ”out of the box” class will mean different things to different students — and at different institutions.
 Some schools offer obvious ”crazy” courses such as The Science of Harry Potter, Psychology and the Simpsons, Baseball and the American Culture, Learning from YouTube, Zombies in Popular Media, The Science of Superheroes, or Women in American Pop Comedy.
 Don’t dismiss these rather silly sounding classes; they often require serious research and provide strong academic material behind the title that markets the class.
 A course called How to Watch TV, for instance, requires students to critically evaluate how television has impacted the American culture.
 The course combines a study of history, of media and a study of American culture.

 ”Out of the box” classes may not necessarily be as wild as some of the titles mentioned above.
 They may be simply something that intrigues your student, such as a music appreciation class, guitar lessons, a dance class, chorale, or even an interesting literature, language, broadcasting or acting class.